Canadian Industrial Participation in The F-35 Joint Strike Fighter program

 The 2012 Spring Report of the Auditor General (the Report) was released on April 3, 2012 and contained a chapter entitled Replacing Canada's Fighter Jets.
 In response to the Auditor General's report, the Government of Canada released a Seven-Point Plan.
 This plan included the establishment of the National Fighter Procurement Secretariat to oversee the process to replace the Royal Canadian Air Force's CF-18 fighter aircraft.

 One of the issues examined in the Auditor General's Report was Canada's industrial participation in the F-35 Joint Strike Fighter (JSF) Program.
-In his report, the Auditor General stated that industrial participation was well managed and that Industry Canada generally exercised due diligence in its work.
+In his report, the Auditor General stated that industrial participation was well managed and that Innovation, Science and Economic Development Canada generally exercised due diligence in its work.
 The Report noted that collaboration among federal departments was effective in this area and that early efforts to secure industrial opportunities were significant and that the results were successful.

 At the same time, the Report observed that projections of industrial benefits appeared to fluctuate over time and that uncertainties regarding industrial benefits were not as well communicated as they could have been.
 The Report also found that when industrial participation numbers were presented to decision-makers, they were often provided without a description of their basis and associated limitations.
 In addition, the Report noted the challenge of independently validating projections of industrial participation.